 Prevent future incidents

 Once the area is clean, make it unattractive and/or unavailable to your pet and make the appropriate bathroom area attractive.
 As long as your pet can smell their personal scent, they may continue to return to the "accident zone."
+Keep objects that could cause urine-marking behaviors out of reach, such as guests’ belongings and new purchases.

 If your pet is having regular accidents, have them checked by a veterinarian to rule out medical causes.
 Use positive reinforcement to train your cat or dog to eliminate in the proper place.